drimer/example-codes/python/django/README.rst

 10: Add BlogPostAdmin to specify what fields of the blog posts we want to display in the admin screen.

-11: Improve the looks of it (ie. ordering posts)
+11: Improve the looks of it (ie. ordering posts, use generic views, ModelForm when possible, etc)